Last Updated: January 20, 2026

 Comes standard with $100,000 in Primary Emergency Medical coverage, with the option to increase coverage limits to $500,000 through unique Medical Upgrade Bundles

-Travel Insured International’s FlexiPAX plan receives our pick for the best travel insurance plan for pre-existing conditions.
-It offers a generous 21-day Time Sensitive Period, making it easier for travelers to qualify for coverage for an existing health issue.
+Travel Insured International’s FlexiPAX plan receives our pick for the best comprehensive travel insurance plan for pre-existing conditions.
+It offers a generous 21-day time-sensitive period, making it easier for travelers to qualify for coverage for an existing health issue.
 If a flare-up or medical emergency occurs, the plan will reimburse up to $100,000.
-Customers that want additional travel protection can choose from a wide range of add-ons and policy upgrades during the checkout process.
+Customers who select this plan have comprehensive coverage for the most common travel disruptions, including coverage for cancellations caused by a pre-existing condition.
+Plus, this plan gives you the option to select from a range of add-ons and policy upgrades during the checkout process.

 As well as being our pick for pre-existing condition coverage, FlexiPAX is also our favorite travel insurance plan for international trips, cruises, and family vacations.